Skedar/gamedesigner.space-content/content/posts/draft.md

 ---
-title: Draft Example
+title: Draft Post
-published: 2022-07-01
+published: 2023-10-04T00:00:00.000Z
-tags: [Markdown, Blogging, Demo]
+description: An example of a draft post.
-category: Examples
+category: Drafts
-draft: true
+tags:
+  - Draft
+  - Example
+_template: default
 ---

 # This Article is a Draft